The Late Show (film): Critical reception

-The Late Show got extremely positive reviews when it was initially released in 1977.
 Pauline Kael wrote: "The Late Show never lets up; the editing is by Lou Lombardo (who has often worked with Robert Altman) and Peter Appleton, and I can't think of a thriller from the forties that is as tight as this, or has such sustained tension...The Late Show is fast and exciting, but it isn't a thriller, exactly.
 It's a one-of-a-kind movie—a love-hate poem to sleaziness."
 Variety declared that Benton "has given Carney and Tomlin the freedom to create two extremely sympathetic characters.
 Both performances are knockout and should draw solid notices for this little-ballyhooed pic.
 Distrib Warner Bros. may just have a sleeper on its hands."
 Vincent Canby of The New York Times called the film "a funny, tightly constructed, knowledgeable, affectionate rave that all of us can share."
-Roger Ebert wrote in the Chicago Sun-Times: "And most of all, it's a movie that dares a lot, pulls off most of it, and entertains us without insulting our intelligence," giving the film a four-star rating.
+Roger Ebert gave the film a four-stating rating in his Chicago Sun-Times review: "And most of all, it's a movie that dares a lot, pulls off most of it, and entertains us without insulting our intelligence."
 Gene Siskel of the Chicago Tribune also gave the film four out of four stars, calling it "a marvelous comedy" and "an old-style film full of character, a genuine throwback to Hollywood's best efforts."
 He ranked the film second (behind only Annie Hall) on his year-end list of the best films of 1977.

 Charles Champlin of the Los Angeles Times called the film "an artful and affectionate original, lively and enjoyable on its own self-sufficient terms, which catches the spirit and reflects the structure of the previous private eye pleasures."
 Gary Arnold of The Washington Post called it "a modestly conceived but surprisingly satisfying entertainment, a private-eye melodrama that looks and sounds up-to-date while respecting the traditions and conventions of the genre."
 Louise Sweet of The Monthly Film Bulletin was negative, calling the film a "wrongheaded attempt at nostalgic recreation" with Tomlin miscast in "a stereotyped role" and Benton directing at "a sluggish, almost geriatric pace."

-An appreciation of the film was penned by Doug Krentzlin in 2014, who called the film "a unique, one-of-a-kind film that lived up to its advertising tagline 'The nicest, warmest, funniest, and most touching movie you’ll ever see about blackmail, mystery, and murder.'"
+An appreciation of the film was penned by Doug Krentzlin in 2014, who called the film "a unique, one-of-a-kind film that lived up to its advertising tagline 'The nicest, warmest, funniest, and most touching movie you'll ever see about blackmail, mystery, and murder.'"

-The Late Show has a 94% rating at Rotten Tomatoes, based on 35 reviews.
+The Late Show has a 95% rating at Rotten Tomatoes, based on 40 reviews.
+The consensus summarizes: "Deft direction from Robert Benton and a perfect pair in Art Carney and Lily Tomlin make The Late Show a solidly savory neo-noir treat."